Leslie Sands: Career

-The first TV adaptation of Johnny Speight’s If There Weren't Any Blacks You'd Have To Invent Them screened in 1968 (b&w) starred Sands in the role of the blind man.
+The first TV adaptation of Johnny Speight's If There Weren't Any Blacks You'd Have To Invent Them screened in 1968 (b&w) starred Sands in the role of the blind man.
 The revised colour version in 1974 starred Leonard Rossiter in the same role.
 He also appears with Leonard Rossiter in The Fall & Rise of Reginald Perrin (series 3, episode 3), The Seven Dials Mystery (1981).

 His film roles included appearances in The Deadly Affair (1966), Danger Route (1967), One More Time (1970), The Ragman's Daughter (1972), Escape from the Dark (1976) and Bloodline (1979).

 Leslie's TV writing credits include Van Der Valk and A Family at War as well as Z-Cars.

-Leslie Sands also wrote a number of plays, the most notable being Intent to Murder’’.
-Others include ‘’Stay Single & Live Forever, Intent To Murder, Therese Raquin,Good Old Summertime:A Final Fling At The Seaside, Sam Up In The World, Cat’s Cradle, The Conscience Of Sergeant Cluff & Something To Hide.

-His play, Deadlock, was adapted into the movie, Another Man’s Poison, starring Bette Davis and Gary Merrill.
+Leslie Sands also wrote a number of plays, the most notable being Intent to Murder.
+Others include his Seaside Trilogy—comprising Beside the Seaside, A Basinful of Briny, and Good Old Summertime—as well as Stay Single & Live Forever, Sam Up In The World, Cat's Cradle, The Conscience Of Sergeant Cluff, and Something To Hide.
+His play Deadlock was adapted into the movie Another Man's Poison, starring Bette Davis and Gary Merrill.

 His grandson is actor Devin Stanfield, known for his leading role in cult TV series The Box of Delights (1984), and guest star in Chocky (1984).